 Credits to Alex Bartis

 The Valley of the Citadel is situated in the Brasov County, near Rasnov Citadel.
-Between 2010 and 2011, 330 meters of the cave were carefully equipped with fiberglass bridges, handrails, stairs and bat-friendly lights.
+Between 2010 and 2011, 330 meters of the cave was carefully equipped with fiberglass bridges, handrails, stairs, and bat-friendly lights.

 The guided tour lasts almost a half an hour and ends in the Great Hall of the cave.
 The most interesting fact is that the acoustics of the Great Hall are so accurate that the cave is used regularly for classical music concerts.